-Nick’s Notes: A few colleagues of mine have used a particular strategy on Facebook to grow their business.
+Nick’s Notes: A few colleagues of mine have used a particularly effective strategy to make money on Facebook.
 They joined (or were already a part of) existing Facebook groups or communities.
 When anyone had a question in their area of expertise — be it WordPress support, podcast editing, or Facebook ads — they were on it, offering useful advice and helping community members troubleshoot their issues.

 Before long, they’d become the go-to person for that subject and other members couldn’t race to tag them fast enough when a new question popped up.
 Word of mouth spread fast and these “resident experts” built thriving service businesses just by being helpful first.

 YouTube is perfect for visual representations.
 From unboxing videos, walkthrough videos and much more, it’s a great choice for almost any business to present a video version of what they do, how they do it and who they are.